AsyncNinja/AsyncNinja/Docs/ExecutionContext.md

     }
 }
 ```
 This is a place where hidden memory issues may appear.
-Closure passed to `mapSuccess` retains `self` that may lead to retain cycle.
+Closure passed to `map` retains `self` that may lead to retain cycle.
 Adding bunch of `weak`s will help but it will increase complexity of code.
 Let's conform `WebService` to `ExecutionContext` and see what happens.

 ```
 class WebService: ExecutionContext, ReleasePoolOwner {